School Science Lessons

 So equi-molecular weights of these sulfates = 174: 666 = 1.45 g : 5.6 g.

-Crystal-growing competitions often use potash alum and require competitors to grow the best single crystal of potash alum judged on the following criteria: clarity, colourlessness, straight and sharp edges, smooth faces, and regular shape.
+Crystal-growing competitions to grow the best single crystal of potash alum are judged on: clarity, colourlessness, straight edges, smooth faces, and regular shape.

 Dissolve 5.6 g of aluminium sulfate crystals in 20 mL of hot water.